department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/eligibility.md

 layout: page-breadcrumbs.html
 template: detail-page
 title: Eligibility | Veterans Affairs
-heading: Eligibility Requirements for VA Home Loan programs
+heading: Eligibility Requirements for VA Home Loan Programs
 display_title: Eligibility
-description: Review eligibility requirements for VA home loan programs.
+description: Review requirements for VA home loan eligibility.
 Find out if you qualify for a Certificate of Eligibility (COE), which shows your lender that you qualify for a VA-backed home loan.
 Keep in mind that you’ll also need to meet your lender’s credit and income requirements to get a loan.
 keywords: va home loan eligibility, va loan requirements
 concurrence:
 order: 2